13. Paths Cross

 “Does Rico live around here?”

-She pointed through the house behind them.
 “Other side of West Main.
 On the corner of Foster.
 Him and Luci.”

 Henry spent the wee hours of the morning contemplating his next moves, lying next to Luci, who, as always, slept like a baby.